Tirth-Thakkar/Mort-Pages-Personal/README.md

 ## IMPORTANT
-- <mark>Go to settings and configure pages, deploy from the branch, and then select the root folder.
-IF YOU DO NOT DO THIS YOUR PAGE WILL NOT BUILD.</mark>
+- Go to settings and configure pages, deploy from the branch, and then select the root folder.
+IF YOU DO NOT DO THIS YOUR PAGE WILL NOT BUILD.

 ## Blog site using GitHub Pages and Jekyll
 > This site is intended for Students.
 This is to record plans, complete hacks, and do work for your learnings.